 Payments Orchestration in the Era of Money Mobility

-Though it usually receives little attention, payments orchestration is a long-standing and vital concept in payments.
-It involves the management and coordination of all the disparate parts of a payment from start to finish across external vendors, internal systems and financial institutions.
+But what is payments orchestration, and why does it matter?
+At it’s most simple: payments orchestration involves the management and coordination of all the disparate parts of a payment—from start to finish, across external vendors, internal systems and financial institutions.

-Traditionally, this term refers to merchant acquisition or an inbound consumer payment and covers payment authorization, transaction routing and settlement.
-But the rise of Money Mobility and an ever-evolving digital fraud landscape has dramatically changed the dynamics of payments orchestration.
+Traditionally, this payments orchestration has referred to merchant acquisition or an inbound consumer payment and covers payment authorization, transaction routing and settlement.
+But the rise in popularity of increased money mobility and instant access, as well as an ever-evolving digital fraud landscape, has dramatically changed the dynamics of payments orchestration.

 Payments Orchestration 101

-Payments orchestration is a term of art influenced by many factors and perspectives.
-More than a simple payments process, its function varies widely depending on the company, its industry and the complexity of its payment operations.
+Payments orchestration is influenced by many factors and varying perspectives.
+It’s. more than a simple payments process—its function varies widely depending on the company, its industry, and the complexity of its payment operations.

 At its core, a payment relies on a processor to deliver funds to an account number.
 As the originator, a company issues a directive to “pay this account” and the processor obliges.

-But it would be wrong to assume an organization can simply engage a processor like Stripe and begin issuing payments.
-The value of a payments orchestration layer will quickly become apparent once chargebacks arrive and losses mount.
+But it would be wrong to assume that an organization can simply contract with a processor like Stripe and begin issuing payments.
+The value of a well thought-out payment orchestration system quickly becomes apparent when chargebacks start and losses mount—with poor visibility into what’s going on, and poor organization to keep everything running smoothly.

-This is because a processor does not handle all the many other ancillary, yet vital operations that go into making a payment.
-They do not confirm if the account number is valid and active, that the account is owned by the intended party, that it has been screened for sanctions nor do they tokenize the account for future payments.
+This is because a processor does not handle all the many ancillary (yet vital) operations that go into making a payment.
+The processor does not confirm if an account number is valid and active, that an account is owned by the intended party, or that the account in question has been screened for sanctions.
+Nor do they tokenize the account for future payments, creating a redundancy in the system which can cause slower payments.

-These are functions normally performed by separate vendors or partners and that are managed by the payments orchestrator.
-In many cases, companies serve as their own payments orchestrator, but rising complexity and the demands of money mobility are making this ever more challenging.
+These orchestration functions are normally performed by separate vendors or partners that are managed by the payments’ orchestrator.
+In the past, many companies have served as their own payments orchestrators.
+But rising complexity and the demands of money mobility are making this ever more challenging, as we have articulated.

 Payments Orchestration for Money Mobility